jlee-made/icdiff/README.md

-# Icdiff
+# icdiff_inprocess

-Improved colored diff
+Fork of improved colored diff.

+This fork is a quick hack for use with icdiff-expects.

 ## Installation